Questions to Ask at Your Dental Checkups

 - Do I need to worry about the tooth being infected?

-- What's the likelihood of this tooth needing an extraction?
+- What's the likelihood of this tooth needing to be extracted?

 - Is there bone loss?